NPR Privacy Notice for EU Users

 - To withdraw consent for collection of precise device location, you may access the privacy settings of your mobile device and/or the settings of the NPR mobile application.

 - To cancel your NPR account, or correct or update your registration information, you may sign in to your account or contact us using the information below.
+You can click here to learn how to cancel your podcast subscription services.

 Transfer of Data Abroad